zidarsk8/ggrc-core/README.md

 required by the application as well as any new development package requirements.

-To Manually update the requirements, you can log in to docker container and run
+To manually update the requirements, you can log in to docker container and run

 ```sh
 pip install -r src/requirements-dev.txt